220613-pwa-ext/training/review/week-2.md

                         - You can connect this with the testing mindset where we should not only test the correct way of using the app, but also the incorrect way of using it (positive v. negative testing)
                         - In Python: **exceptions and exception handling** is important to understand
         - Response Body
+            - Contains data that may be represented in a format such as JSON or XML
             - Optional
         - Response Headers
             - Optional